Get E-Book

 assert.equal(parsed.PORT, "4000");

 That is parser behavior only.
-Once values are merged into process.env, existing-key preservation may change the outcome.
+Once values are merged into process.env, existing-key preservation can change the outcome.
 Keep parser tests separate from merge-policy tests.

 const raw = {